floydrise/fitspo-app/README.md

 - View your dashboard whilst logged in
 - Select from a list of pre built workouts containing multiple exercises
 - Start a workout and once finished can view your workout history on your dashboard

 ---

-## 🛠️ Getting Started

-Please feel free to clone our project and run it locally.

-**Follow these steps:**

-1. Clone the repo with "git clone https://github.com/floydrise/fitspo-app.git"

-2. Install all the necessary dependencies with "npm install"

-3. Run the development server by using "npm run dev" and clicking on the hyperlink

----